-(g) Notwithstanding any other provision of this section, property owners representing themselves are entitled to offer an opinion of and present argument and evidence related to the market and appraised value or the inequality of appraisal of the owner's property.
+- (g) Notwithstanding any other provision of this section, property owners representing themselves are entitled to offer an opinion of and present argument and evidence related to the market and appraised value or the inequality of appraisal of the owner's property. - (h) Appraisal methods and techniques included in the most recent versions of the following are considered generally accepted appraisal methods and techniques for the purpose of this title; - 1) the Appraisal of Real Estate published by the Appraisal Institute; - 2) the Dictionary of Real Estate Appraisal published by the Appraisal Institute: - 3) the Uniform Standards of Professional Appraisal Practice published by The Appraisal Foundation; and - 4) a publication that includes information related to mass appraisal.

-While there is no specific statute defining highest and best use as it applies in appraisals conducted under the Tax Code, Texas courts have acknowledged that highest and best use is a factor that must be considered in determining market value.
+Previous to the addition of 23.01(d) concerning residential homesteads there was no specific statute defining highest and best use as it applies in appraisals conducted under the Tax Code.
+However, Texas courts have acknowledged that highest and best use is a factor that must be considered in determining market value.
 King v.
 Real 466 S.W.2d 1 TEX.Civ.App.
 1971, Exxon Pipeline Co. v.
 Zwahr 2002 WL 1027003 Tex., 2002.
 In an unpublished opinion, the Houston Court of Appeals approved the following definition of highest and best use: